As an Amazon Associate I earn from qualifying purchases. Click for details.

 Here are some points to keep in mind:

 1. TV shows don’t represent how many houses we visit that aren’t haunted.
 The majority of houses that seem haunted are either victims of high EMF or infrasound levels, or some other very normal (if odd) explanation.
-Even if they are haunted, the issue is related to residual energy, not a ghost or an active entity.
+Even if they are haunted, the issue could be related to residual energy, not a ghost or an active entity.

 2. Demons and malicious spirits are very rare.
 If you think you’re being bothered by a demon, call an expert, not just the local ghost hunting club.
 However, demons and evil entities appear at about 1% of the hauntings we’ve encounter… if that many.